kashi618/Atlas-of-Thoughts/UNSORTED/Dynamic Memory Allocation - C.md

 	printf("How many numbers will you enter? ");
 	scanf("%d",&numbers);

-	// Calcualtes the amount of bytes neede num_bytes = numbesr * sizeof(int);
+	// Calcualtes the amount of bytes needed num_bytes = numbesr * sizeof(int);

 	// Allocates a block of memory